codefellows-sea-js-401d8-assignments/lab-19-cowsay-client/lab-keiran-beaton/README.md

 ## Running the app

-Use `live-server` in the command line to open the app on localhost:8080
+In the command line, run `npm run watch`, then go to localhost:8080 on your browser

 Write whatever you want, and click the done button to save a copy of your cow saying what you wrote.